 When you are ready to cook, fire up that grill.
 The grilling process is pretty darn basic, cooking the wings up until they are nice and crispy.
 Note that I do include instructions in the recipes notes in you prefer to baked these in the oven.
 They come out just as good!

 The marinade that you left the wings in doubles as the sauce!
-You need to make sure that you boil it down and thicken it up with some cornstarch.
+You need to make sure that you boil it down a bit until it thickens slightly.
 This gives it the right texture, and also gets rid of any bacteria the sauce may have picked up from the chicken.

 When the wings are all crispy, you give them a final brush of the sauce before garnishing them with sesame seeds and sliced green onion.
 Be prepared to get messy!

 ratio tips.
 If the ratio of the cocktail is a little too sour for you, you can increase the amount of honey by about 1/2 to 1 oz.
 This will be on the sweeter side of cocktails.

 you don’t have to use honey.
 If you don’t have honey, you can use simple syrup as a substitute!
 You can also turn to granulated sugar (1/2 tsp total for one cocktail) if that’s what you have handy.

 Need some more inspiration for appetizers?
 Check out my appetizers recipe page!

 can the wings marinate for longer than an hour?

 Yes, of course you can!
 The longer the wings sit, the more flavor they will soak up from the marinade.
 You need to let them sit for at least one hour, but you can do this the night before if you want to knock that prep out early.
 Up to overnight maximum, though.